TileDB-Inc/TileDB-Vector-Search/README.md

 # feature-vector-prototype
-Directory for prototyping feature vector / similarity search
+Directory for prototyping feature vector / similarity search.
+The main program is called `flat` which does an exhaustive vector-by-vector comparison between a given set of vectors and a given set of query vectors.

 ## Very basic steps

 ### Running flat

-The `flat` program is a basic program that reads the texmex sift feature vector data, performs either L2 (default) or cosine similarity and checks the result against the ground truth.
+The `flat` program is a basic program that reads the texmex sift feature vector data, either from at TileDB array or from a file.
+It performs either L2 (default) or cosine similarity and checks the result against a given ground truth.
+If the computed results do not match the ground truth, the differences are reported on the console.  **Note** A correct computation is not unique.
+That is, multiple vectors may return the same results, i.e., there may be ties.
+Thus the index values computed by `flat` may differ from the supplied ground truth.
+You should examine any printed errors on the output for evidence of ties.
+Most methods in `flat` seem to process ties in the same order as the ground truth, so this only comes up in one or two cases.

 ```
 flat: feature vector search with flat index.